The Growing Role of Hyper-Automation

-Renish believes that Hyper Automation is just still in its nascent stage and its future looks promising.
+Renish believes that Hyper Automation is still nascent, and its future looks promising.

 Hyper Automation will then doubtlessly experience a snowball effect.
 The more wins companies get with intelligent automation, the more they’ll implement it.
-Renish emphasizes that the potential of intelligent automation is too strong to chalk up growing adoption to the “just because everyone else is doing it” mentality.
-Soon everyone will be using it and it will be a standard approach in the digital transformation journey.
+Renish emphasizes that intelligent automation’s potential is too strong to chalk up growing adoption to the “just because everyone else is doing it” mentality.
+Soon everyone will be using it, and it will be a standard approach in the digital transformation journey.

-Past experiences and hesitations aside, it’s advantageous to recognize that RPA and machine learning technologies are advancing at astounding rates.
-Therefore, companies that decide to hold off on implementing these technologies will only be able to do so for a limited time before they start to feel the lag as other companies hyper automate and advance.
+Past experiences and hesitations aside, it’s advantageous to recognize that RPA and machine learning technologies are advancing astoundingly.
+Therefore, companies that decide to hold off on implementing these technologies will only be able to do so for a limited time before they start to feel the lag as other companies hyper-automate and advance.

 For Dipanshu, Hyper-Automation is the future of automation.
 Indeed, since this approach advocates for the use of a host of automation approaches to achieve an optimized and automated process with flexibility built on it and improved time to market, we can push forward with the realization of our goal of Customer centricity and create a solution which addresses business needs in a time-bound fashion.